If you are in immediate danger, call 911

 An Emergency Protection Order (EPO) is granted when:

-- violent or threatening behavior occurs between family members
+- violent or threatening behaviour occurs between family members

 - there is evidence that immediate protection is necessary